datalad/datalad-installer/README.rst

 this method tend to include Git commit information, e.g., "``8.20210127+git111-gbe5a0e4b8``").

-This installation method is only supported on Windows.
+This installation method is only supported on Windows and macOS.

 ``deb-url``
 ~~~~~~~~~~~